ryanczm/Analytic-Musings/notes/fa/fa.md

     * Hypothesis being certain managers just tactically have each others number.
     * This would be isolated to bigger games, and also managers who have a track record of H2H with the same team.
     * We know for example Pep has Arteta's number at the Etihad.
 How does this relate to the home and away feature?
+* **Fatigue/Congestion/Rotation feature**
+    * Idea being playing too many games in a tight schedule does impact performance vs well-rested.
+    * Fixture count, distance ran, degree of rotation/substitutions, all impact fatigue.
+Especially deep in cup runs.
 * **Home and away feature**
     * A home team score and a away team score.
     * Idea being certain teams have more home/away advantage than others.
     * Andrew Mack's SSMIE book talks about a ZSD model for this.
     * Window of points/league weighted home points vs away points difference
-* **Fatigue/Congestion/Rotation feature**
-    * Idea being playing too many games in a tight schedule does impact performance vs well-rested.
-    * Fixture count, distance ran, degree of rotation/substitutions, all impact fatigue.
-Especially deep in cup runs.
+    * Interaction effect with referee, we know sometimes referees get swayed by the home crowd and skew decisions.
 * **Referee feature**
     * Some kind of league/point-weighted referee score based on past fixtures over a long period of time with the same time.
     * Idea being that sometimes referees have biases against certain teams.